LabGUI/LabGUI/README.md

 This widget is the GPIB Command-Line Widget, described above.

 #### Output File Widget ####
 This widget allows to the user to specify where data is saved, as well as leave some notes as comments in that datafile.
-Notes left by the user is saved/loaded by default.
+Notes left by the user are saved/loaded by default.

 #### Script Widget ####
 This widget allows the user to specify which script is to be run via DataTaker.